-Within the gas giant’s atmosphere, gravity is over 2G.
-To use an example, Terra would weigh over 140 kilograms.
-While that wouldn’t kill her, it would still feel extremely unpleasant.
-For that reason, the pillar boat pit interiors are constructed to fill with breathable biofluid gel, which provides a comfortable buoyancy for both twister and decompa.
+Within the gas giant’s atmosphere, gravity is over 2g.
+To use Terra as an example, she would weigh over 140 kilograms.
+While that wouldn’t kill her, it would feel extremely unpleasant.
+For that reason, the pillar boat pit interiors are constructed to fill with breathable biofluid gel, which provides a comfortable buoyancy for the twister and decomper.

-In orbit, one doesn't need to float around in gel.
-Sailing along their orbits in zero-G, base ships produce their own 1G gravity for the residential sectors via rotation.
+There is no need to float around in gel once in orbit.
+The orbiting base ships, sailing along in zero-g, produce their own 1g force for the residential sectors via rotation.
 Crews returning from the planet crawl from the gel sopping wet, but don’t go into town like that.
-Part of the process at the arrival terminal is to change out of flashy deck dresses—strictly fishing-only—into simple casualwear.
+Part of the process at the arrival terminal is to change out of flashy deck dresses—strictly fishing-only—into simple casual wear.

 Terra had docked her pillar boat with the others at the maintenance pier and entered the arrival terminal in good spirits.
 Why?
 Because when fishing ended in the black, it was customarily celebrated with a banquet—though conversely, when the fishing was in the red, it was instead soothed with a consolation party, of which there had been many.
-Every last one of Terra’s past arranged marriage partners had held the latter.
-Taking off her deck dress and entering the shower, she pondered which restaurant she should invite Diode to.
-Eight minutes later, she emerged with freshly washed hair, holding a bag and wearing an undyed blouse and skirt.
-She rushed into the lobby.
+Every last one of Terra’s arranged marriage matches held the latter.
+As she took off her deck dress and entered the showers, she pondered over which restaurant she should invite Diode to.
+Eight minutes later, she emerged and rushed into the lobby with freshly washed hair, wearing an undyed blouse and skirt and carrying a bag.

 “Die-san!”

-She looked around for the girl.
-Thinking about it, Terra realized she hadn't mentioned a banquet to Diode but got the feeling she’d still have to hurry even if she had.
-She couldn’t explain that feeling, but if she really had to put it into words, it was both a matter of intuition and of precedent, given the girl's sudden disappearance the day they met.
+Terra looked around for the girl.
+Thinking about it, she realized she hadn't mentioned a banquet to Diode, but got the feeling she would need to hurry even if she had.
+She didn't have a reason for it, but if pressed to explain, she would say it was both a matter of intuition and of precedent given Diode's sudden disappearance the day they met.

 “Die-san, where are you!”

-As she thought, Diode wasn’t in the terminal’s lobby.
-After confirming Diode had finished in the showers, she hurriedly winked at the dual-purpose security and payment camera on the ceiling and jumped through the door.
+As she suspected, Diode wasn’t in the terminal’s lobby.
+After confirming Diode was finished in the showers, she hurriedly winked at the dual-purpose security and payment camera on the ceiling and jumped through the door.

 Noisy chaos and a foul stench enveloped her.
-Their source was sector-1 of the microgravity harbor ring road circling Idaho's central axis.
-The walls were covered in scattered graffiti, torn posters and stains from thrown drinks—the floor existed on another level of filth entirely.
-Workers of all types came and went: manual labourers, engineers, station managers and airtightness-retention mechanics maintaining the 200-plus-year-old base ship hull, water miners and pilots working the icy moons.
+Their source was Sector-1 of the microgravity harbor ring road circling Idaho's central axis.
+The walls were covered in scattered graffiti, torn posters and stains from thrown drinks.
+The floor existed on another plane of filth entirely.
+Workers of all types came and went: manual laborers, engineers, station manager, airtightness-retention mechanics who maintained the 200-plus-year-old base ship hull, and the water miners and pilots who worked the icy moons.

-Where Terra had docked was known as the Fisherman's Wharf, but obviously, it lacked the typical stench of saltwater fish.
-Instead, the smell of food wafted from nearby restaurants—an invitation to the whole crowd of workers on their way home from work—and mixed with the aroma of spent biofluid gel seeping from the gutter.
+Where Terra docked was known as the Fisherman's Wharf, but obviously, it lacked the typical stench of saltwater fish.
+Instead, the smell of food wafted from nearby restaurants—an open invitation to the whole crowd of workers headed home from work—and mixed with the aroma of spent biofluid gel seeping from the gutter.

 “Die-san, wait!”

-It had taken longer than expected, but Terra finally caught up to her.
+It took longer than expected, but Terra finally caught up to her.

-Diode was pulled back to the railing on the wall.
-It was hard to defend oneself in a low-gravity setting, but a handrail made it a little easier.
+“Please wait!”
+She pulled Diode back to the railing on the wall.
+Self-defense was difficult in a low gravity setting, but a handrail made it a little easier.
 Finding herself trapped by Terra's long arm, Diode glued her back to the wall like a small bird reacting to a hand invading its nestbox.

 “...You changed fast.”

 “That’s because I was in a hurry.
-I came here to tell you about a custom for fishermen, Die-san—did you know we hold banquets when we turn a profit?”
+I came here to tell you about a custom for fishermen, Die-san—did you know we hold a banquet when we turn a profit?”

 “Not really...”

-“So the hurry was worth it!
+“So it was worth the rush!
 I’m glad.”

-If Diode had hurried off because she was disappointed with herself, Terra didn’t want to be forceful with her.
+If Diode had rushed off in disappointment, Terra didn’t want to be forceful with her.
 That didn’t really seem to be the case, though.
-People often have a look of fear in their eyes when they’re embarrassed or avoiding something uncomfortable—but Terra had a feeling that wasn’t the look she saw in Diode’s.
+People often have a look of fear in their eyes when they’re embarrassed or avoiding something uncomfortable, but Terra had a feeling that wasn’t the look she saw in Diode’s eyes.

 “Let’s talk, and let’s do it over a meal.”
 She held out a hand.
 “About today, about everything up to now, and about from tomorrow on.
 What do you say?”